miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 **Quick sort**
 - based on divide and conquer
 divide and conquer:
-- partition array into 2 sub-arrays such that elements in the lower part ≤ elements in the higher part.
+- divide: partition array into 2 sub-arrays such that elements in the lower part ≤ elements in the higher part.
+- conquer: recursively sort the 2 sub-arrays.
+- combine: trivial since sorting is done in place.